fxsitecompat/www.fxsitecompat.dev/content/docs/2017/remote-jar-support-has-been-disabled-again.md

 *iNotes* customers must install the Fix Pack to solve the compatibility issue.
 If the instance cannot be updated now for some reason, use Firefox 52 [Extended Support Release](https://www.mozilla.org/en-US/firefox/organizations/) so the remote JAR support is available until <del>Q2</del> <ins>August</ins> 2018.

 No other browsers support JAR.
 No other broken apps are reported so far.

+**Update** The remote JAR support has been [completely removed with Firefox 61](https://www.fxsitecompat.com/en-CA/docs/2018/remote-jar-support-has-been-completely-removed/).